radovandelic/thinxnet/README.md

 $ mongod
 ```

-Then, create a .env file from .env.example with your mongodb url and run the server in development mode.
+Then, create a `.env` file from `.env.example` with your mongodb url and run the server in development mode.

 ```bash
 $ npm run dev
 Express server listening on http://0.0.0.0:9000, in development mode
 ```

+Note: there is a postman collection you can use for local testing `thinxnet.postman_collection.json`

 ## Directory structure